EENI Global Business School.

 Share by Twitter

-Doctorate in International Business Specialization in Europe (e-learning, Courses, Masters, Doctorate in International Business and Foreign Trade in English)
+Doctorate in International Business Specialization in Europe (e-learning, Masters, Doctorate, International Business, English)

 The objectives of the Professional Doctorate in International Business (DIB) specialization in European Business (3 years, 180 ECTS) taught by EENI Global Business School are to train the doctoral student to be able to research on topics related to the European Business: